czbiohub-sf/DeepGenotype/README.md

 Calculate the frequencies of protein-level mutations from deep-sequencing reads of CRISPR-edited cells.

 ## Features
 - Genotypes are in respect to protein/payload expressiblity and correctness.
+- Automatically processes a list of samples
 - Supported CRISPR editing types: Tagging/insertion and SNP/base-editing.
 - Works with both Illumina and Pacbio reads.
 - Automatically finds coding regions.